Taiwan and the World Health Organization: History

-On December 31, 2019, Taiwan's government expressed concerns to the WHO about the virus's potential for human-to-human transmission, but received no response.
+On December 31, 2019, Taiwan's government expressed concerns to the WHO about the Coronavirus's potential for human-to-human transmission, but received no response.
 The WHO instead endorsed China's denial of human-to-human transmission until January 21, when China confirmed it.
 Having experienced the 2002–2004 SARS outbreak, Taiwan immediately adopted vigorous measures for screening, testing, contact tracing, and enforcing quarantines, in what was widely considered a successful pandemic response.
 This version of events was promoted by U.S. President Donald Trump to discredit China, the WHO, and deepen ties with Taiwan.
 A subsequent investigation by the Guardian pointed out, however, that Taiwan's communications with the WHO never explicitly mentioned human-to-human transmission and contained the same information as a previous announcement from the health authorities in Wuhan, China.
 While the WHO on January 14 cited China's statement of "no clear evidence" of human-to-human transmission, it held a broad range of views during that time period.
 For example, on January 10, 11, and 14, it advised the government and healthcare officials of all countries to be on the look out for human transmission, which was described as a possibility, and to consider quarantining patients.

 Due to Taiwan's successful response to the COVID-19 pandemic, its inclusion in the WHO gained international attention in 2020, with strong support from the United States, Japan, Germany and Australia.
 In February 2020, Taiwan became more vocal about its exclusion from World Health Organization meetings.